 Cytotoxicity is the degree to which a substance can cause damage to a cell.
 A substance or process that causes cell damage or death is referred to as cytotoxic, "cyto" meaning cell and "toxic" meaning poison.
 Cells exposed to cytotoxic compounds may undergo necrosis (uncontrolled cell death), apoptosis (programmed cell death), autophagy, or stop actively growing and dividing to decrease cell proliferation.

-Cytotoxicity assays are widely used in fundamental research and in drug discovery to screen libraries for toxic compounds.
-A compound generating a cytotoxic response may be eliminated from subsequent screening rounds; or, a compound targeting rapidly dividing cells may constitute a “hit” in a screen for cancer therapeutics.
-Many aspects of cytotoxicity can be assayed using reagents and assays from Thermo Fisher Scientific.
+Cytotoxicity assays measure the ability of cytotoxic compounds to cause cell damage or cell death.
+Cytotoxicity assays are widely used in fundamental research and drug discovery to screen libraries for toxic compounds.
+In drug discovery, cytotoxicity is a critical endpoint when evaluating the fate and effects of a compound.
+A compound generating a cytotoxic response may be eliminated from subsequent screening rounds when evaluating potential pharmaceutical treatments, or a compound targeting rapidly dividing cells may constitute a “hit” in a drug screen aimed at identifying cancer therapeutics.

-Lactate dehydrogenase (LDH) is a cytosolic enzyme present in many different cell types.
-When the plasma membrane is damaged, LDH is released into the cell culture media.
-The Thermo Fisher Scientific CyQUANT LDH Cytotoxicity Assay Kits provide a reliable colorimetric or fluorescent assay that can be used to quantitatively measure LDH released into the media from damaged cells as a biomarker for cellular cytotoxicity and cytolysis.Learn more about:
+Lactate dehydrogenase (LDH) and glucose 6-phosphate dehydrogenase (G6PD) are enzymes present in many different cell types.
+When the cellular plasma membrane is damaged, LDH and G6PD will be released in the cell culture medium.
+CyQUANT Cytotoxicity Assay Kits are colorimetric- or fluorescence-based detection methods to quantitively measure cytotoxicity through the release of LDH or G6PD, which act as biomarkers for cellular cytotoxicity.Learn more about: